 RCTC students selected for All-Minnesota Academic Team

-Rochester Community and Technical College announced two students were selected for the 2017 All-Minnesota Academic team.
 Spencer Bering, of Rochester, and Lizette Reiland, of Hollywood, Fla., were selected on a review of the leadership and scholarship accomplishments to a team that's made up of 41 students from 22 Minnesota State community and technical colleges.
+Bering is one of the co-presidents of RCTC's Phi Theta Kappa honor society chapter and has been recognized multiple times on the dean's list.

 Add your comments below